airgap-it/tezblock/README.md

 ## Local Deployment

 tezblock depends on the [Conseil](https://github.com/Cryptonomic/Conseil) protocol indexer.
-It is possible to deploy Conseil locally, simply follow the [README](https://github.com/Cryptonomic/Conseil/blob/master/README.md) on the Conseil github repository.
+Follow the steps to deploy Conseil locally or read through the [README](https://github.com/Cryptonomic/Conseil/blob/master/README.md) in the Conseil GitHub repository.

 ### Build and deploy tezblock